War tourism: American Civil War

-The First Battle of Bull Run, also known as First Manassas (the name used by Confederate forces), was fought on July 21, 1861, in Prince William County, Virginia, near the city of Manassas.
+The First Battle of Bull Run, also known as the First Battle of Manassas, was fought on July 21, 1861, in Prince William County, Virginia, near the city of Manassas.
 It was the first major land battle of the American Civil War.
 Expecting an easy Union victory, the wealthy elite of nearby Washington, including congressmen and their families, had come to picnic and watch the battle.
-When the Union army was driven back in a running disorder, the roads back to Washington were blocked by panicked civilians attempting to flee in their carriages.
-Frank Leslie made an engraving of this in the engraving The Soldier in Our Civil War.
+When the Union army was driven back, the roads back to Washington were blocked by panicked civilians attempting to flee in their carriages.
+Frank Leslie made an engraving of this called The Soldier in Our Civil War.
 The Battle of Gettysburg was also spectated by a number of tourists, including Arthur Lyon Fremantle.

 Late 19th century

 Thomas Cook began promoting tours to the battlefields of the Second Boer War before the conflict had ended.
 A variety of other travel agents advertised the easily accessible and picturesque battlefields of Tugela and Ladysmith.
 Groups of tourists also closely followed the Franco-Prussian War visiting the battlefields shortly after the fighting was over.
 The above were criticized by Alfred Milner, The Observer and Punch.

 One of the first travel agents, Henry Gaze, created a tour which included the battlefield of Waterloo in 1854.
 Waterloo was also a destination of an 1886 Polytechnic Touring Association tour, during which schoolboys and teachers visited the site for educational purposes.
-According to the 1913 Thomas Cook travel guide, the rising popularity of Waterloo as a tourist attraction led to the appearance of numerous charlatans claiming to have participated in the battle, the guide also highlighted the booming trade of relics and souvenirs related to the engagement.
+According to the 1913 Thomas Cook travel guide, the rising popularity of Waterloo as a tourist attraction led to the appearance of numerous charlatans claiming to have participated in the battle.
+The guide also highlighted the booming trade of relics and souvenirs related to the engagement.